lawrencceee/uber-analytics-portfolio/README.md

 # 🚖 Uber Rides Analytics Dashboard

-This project demonstrates **end-to-end data analytics** using PostgreSQL, Power BI, and Scrum (Jira).
-It includes database modeling, SQL views, interactive dashboards, and Agile project tracking.
+This project demonstrates a complete, end-to-end data analytics pipeline.
+It transforms raw Uber ride data into actionable business insights by leveraging a normalized PostgreSQL database, advanced SQL views, and an interactive Power BI dashboard.
+The project workflow is managed using Agile/Scrum principles in Jira.

 ## 🛠️ Tech Stack

 - **Database**: PostgreSQL (pgAdmin)
 - **Visualization**: Power BI
 - **Project Management**: Jira (Scrum demo board)

 ---

+## 📄 Project Architecture & Data Flow

+The project follows a structured data pipeline to ensure scalability and maintainability:

+**Raw Data (CSV)** → **PostgreSQL Database* → **SQL Analytical View** → **Power BI Dashboard**

+This architecture separates raw data storage from the analytical layer, allowing for efficient querying and simplified dashboard development in Power BI.

+---

-## 📄 Dataset Description
+## 📄 Database Schema Design

-The Uber rides dataset contains the following columns:
+To optimize for data integrity and reduce redundancy, the original flat dataset was normalized into a relational schema with two primary tables.
+This design improves scalability and simplifies data management.

+`rides` Table
+- Stores the core transactional details for each ride. `booking_id` is the Primary Key.

 | Column Name                     | Data Type       | Description                                                                 |
 |---------------------------------|----------------|-----------------------------------------------------------------------------|